jsdev2/lesson16/README.md

 <a name = "setup"></a>
 ## 5. Firebase Setup (35 min)

-First, download the starter code from tktk.
+First, download the starter code from [https://github.com/jsdev2/lesson16-starter](https://github.com/jsdev2/lesson16-starter).
+Click on "Clone or Download", then click on "Download ZIP".
+Unzip the folder and place it in your `GA-JS` folder.

 And then go to Google's new [Firebase site](https://firebase.google.com/) and sign up for Firebase.